We’re refurbishing one of Scotland’s most iconic structures to secure it for generations to come

 The 525-foot long, Grade A-listed North Bridge was originally constructed in the late 1800’s.
-After many years of heavy use, exposure to the elements and limited maintenance due to poor access, the iconic structure has started to crumble.
+After many years of heavy use, exposure to the elements and limited maintenance due to poor access, the iconic structure needs to be refurbished.

 Due to the growing risk to both pedestrians and the railway that passes beneath the bridge, The City of Edinburgh Council commissioned Balfour Beatty to carry-out the refurbishment of the historic three-arch bridge via the SCAPE Scotland Civil Engineering framework.